joshstrupp-dot-com/ms1-final/FE-attempt-3/sudo.md

 ## Visualization

+### Count Bar

 - Use D3 to create bar chart
   - category determines color
   - Height determined by count
   - Sorted ascending
 - If time: play with hover

+### Circular Packing

+- create dataset that counts number when grouped by category
+- counts, within given selection, and creates packed circles
+- Clicking on one will hightlight that coresponding image

 ## Overlay